gtxaspec/wz_mini_hacks/README.md

 CUSTOM_SCRIPT_PATH=""
 ```

-Note: any executable files placed in `wz_mini/etc/rc.local.d` will be automatically run at boot time, regardless of the custom script specified in the configuration.
+Note: any executable files placed in `wz_mini/etc/rc.local.d` will be automatically run at boot time, irregardless of the custom script variable specified in the configuration.

 ---